 Bill Lee, 50th Governor of Tennessee

-Bill Lee is seventh-generation Tennessean and 50th governor of Tennessee.
-He was raised in Franklin where he still resides today with his wife Maria on his family’s farm.
-He’s the proud father of four adult children (Jessica, twin sons Jacob and Caleb, and Sarah Kate) and five grandchildren.
+Bill Lee is a seventh-generation Tennessean and the 50th Governor of Tennessee.
+He was raised in Franklin, where he still resides today with his wife, Maria, on his family’s farm.
+He’s the proud father of four adult children (Jessica, twin sons Jacob and Caleb, and Sarah Kate) and eight grandchildren.

 After attending Williamson County Schools, Governor Lee attended Auburn University, where he studied Mechanical Engineering.
 After graduation, he returned home to Franklin to join the family business his grandfather started in 1944, a comprehensive mechanical construction service company.
 He became president of Lee Company in 1992.

 The governor and first lady are people of strong faith.
-They are active in Grace Chapel Church and in numerous faith-based ministries, which have taken them all over the world to serve people in need, including to Africa, Haiti, Central America, and the Middle East.
+They are active in numerous faith-based ministries, which have taken them all over the world to serve people in need, including to Africa, Haiti, Central America, and the Middle East.